BrockDSL/Archivematica/getting-started.md

 - Delete the makecsv.sh file from the original folder
 - Add metadata to the CSV
 - Add metadata directory to your transfer as part of the Permafrost transfer workflow

+### Exactly

+Steps:
+- Click on [this link](https://www.weareavp.com/products/exactly/) and download Exactly for Mac
+- Unzip the file
+- Double click the application file icon to open the program (you may also drag the file to a location that provides quicker access, such as the Dock)